konashevich/olexi-mcp/docs/copilot/connector/SUBMISSION_PACKAGE.md

 ## Data source and rights
 - Primary source: AustLII (austlii.edu.au).
 We return links and light metadata; full text remains on AustLII.
 - Attribution: Included in site and docs.
-- Terms/permissions: Please see `RIGHTS.md`.
-If a permission letter is available, attach it to the PR or link it.
+- Terms/permissions: Attribution-only justification based on AustLII Web Developers materials.
+See `RIGHTS.md` and PDFs under `docs/austlii/`.
+If a permission letter is obtained later, attach it.

 ## PR-ready description (template)